-Learners will gain a Level 1 Diploma in Work Based Racehorse Care, Functional Skills qualifications, Emergency First Aid Certificate, L3 Award in the principles of transporting horses by road on short journeys, L1 Award introduction to horse racing industry, life skills including cooking, nutrition, fitness, looking after your money and talks from speakers from NASS and Racing Welfare.
+Learners will gain a Level 1 Diploma in Work Based Racehorse Care, Functional Skills qualifications, Emergency First Aid Certificate, L3 Award in the principles of transporting horses by road on short journeys, L1 Award introduction to horse racing industry, life skills including cooking, nutrition, fitness, looking after your money and talks from speakers from NARS and Racing Welfare.
 In addition learners also improve their self-esteem, independence, self-confidence and resilience.

+The course if for anyone age 16+.
 No previous equine experience or academic qualifications are required to enrol.
 Applicants must not weigh more than 11 stone ready to ride (i.e. wearing skullcap, body protector and boots).
 All the necessary equipment can be provided through the onsite shop.
 Body protectors are provided for the duration of the foundation course.

 Upon successful completion of the course suitable learners, with the right aptitude, will be secured permanent, full time employment in a UK racing yard, where they will become a member of the stable staff team.